 There are also a lot of allegations about the company’s status and other issues.
 There are supposed to be lawsuits filed against the company but we have not seen any verifiable records to prove that accusation true.

 We have no problem with the owner paying the original Body Shop businesswomen some money for the name but the details behind that action may cause us some concern.

 There are just too many unanswered questions that through a shadow over this company

-In the traditional sense, yes the company is very legitimate.
-They operate around 300 brick and mortar stores and use their website to generate more sales.
+In the traditional sense, yes the body shop is an MLM and is very legitimate.
+They operate around 300 brick-and-mortar stores and use its website to generate more sales.
 This is a very solid foundation, one that did not need the MLM format.

-The products still are the same and how they are made is still under scrutiny but for the meantime, the company remains legit even though questions remain unanswered
+The products still are the same and how they are made is still under scrutiny but in the meantime, the company remains legit even though questions remain unanswered

 It may not be nice but our first thought would be for you to shop at the store or website and forget the sales reps.
 Not that we want to be mean to those people but you get better deals at the former and you may motivate the sales reps to get better employment that treats them like humans.